 Lauren Singelmann is a Masters Student in Electrical and Computer Engineering at North Dakota State University.
 Her research interests are innovation-based-learning, educational data mining, and K-12 Outreach.
 She works for the NDSU College of Engineering as the K-12 Outreach Coordinator where she plans and organizes outreach activities and camps for students in the Fargo-Moorhead area.

 Ryan Striker is a life-long learner.
 Ryan has over a decade of professional experience designing embedded electronic hardware for industrial, military, medical, and automotive applications.
-Ryan is currently pursuing a PhD in Electrical and Computer Engineering at North Dakota State University.
-He previously earned his MS in Systems Engineering from the University of Saint Thomas and his BS in Electrical Engineering from the University of Minnesota.
+Ryan earned his BS and PhD in Electrical Engineering and his MS in Systems Engineering

 Experienced Systems Engineer with a demonstrated history of working in the electrical and electronic manufacturing field.
 Highly skilled in Embedded Devices, Software Engineering, and Electronics.

 Extremely motivated and self-reliant with a great believe in autonomy, new ways to solve problems and ROWE approaches.
 Team player and devoted to create superb working environments through dedication and team culture.